aditya-3301/aditya-3301/README.md

 ### `me`

-I'm a CS student at **BITS Pilani**, currently deep in neural networks and bioinformatics pipeline research.
-I like understanding systems from the ground up — dataset to deployment, tokenizer to transformer.
+I'm a CS student at **BITS Pilani**, currently studying neural networks and bioinformatics pipeline research.
+I like understanding systems from the ground up, dataset to deployment, tokenizer to transformer.

 ---